Labyrinth’s Archivist (Book Secrets) - Ful and Food

 Plate/bowl of ful mostly whole in oil with onion, parsley, red pepper, and a side of lemon and hard boiled eggs.

-This version is most similar to the breakfast porridge that is common in Egypt and is closest to what Azulea eats in the book.
+The version below is most similar to the breakfast porridge that is common in Egypt and is closest to what Azulea eats in the book.

 I had to include one last version.
 This ful below is the one I’m most familiar with.
 It is with the beans pureed and mixed with tahini, olive oil, and red pepper paste.
 More of a dip rather than a stew.
 A lot of recipes online refer to it as “Aleppo-style”.